A Complete Guide to Packet Sniffing

 What is a Packet Sniffer?

 Packet sniffers are valuable tools for troubleshooting network outages or performance issues and investigating cybersecurity incidents.
-The network that the packet sniffer monitors may be a physical network such as an Ethernet LAN, or a virtual or cloud network.
+The network that you are sniffing packets from may be a physical network such as an Ethernet LAN, or a virtual or cloud network.

-Packet sniffers may also be referred to as a network monitor, network recorder, packet capture system, or network analyzer.
+Tools for sniffing packets may also be referred to as a network monitor, network recorder, packet sniffing software, packet sniffing appliance, packet capture system, network analyzer, packet analyzer, or protocol analyzer.

 Is packet sniffing the same as packet capture?